Nutrient Information: Phosphorus, P

 4) Dietary intake of phosphorus appears to be affected more by total food intake, and less by differences in food composition.
 There is about 62 mg/100 kcal.

-Sample Foods High in: Phosphorus, P
+Example Foods High in: Phosphorus, P

 View Additional Food Sources